SANCHIT-GARG/heymax-analytics/README.md

 This project sets up an end-to-end open-source data and analytics pipeline for HeyMax — built using:

 - 🐣 DuckDB as the lightweight analytical warehouse
-- 🛠 dbt for modeling (with staging, core, and growth layers)
+- 🛠 dbt for modeling (with staging, intermediate, and growth layers)
 - 📊 Streamlit for interactive growth dashboards
 - ✅ All in a single GitHub repo — easily portable and reproducible